 Access Advantage

-Most bass water receives pressure only where boats can launch.
-Carry-in lakes, small ponds, and remote river stretches often hold fish that have never seen a lure.
-My personal best largemouth came from a pond I hiked to—four pounds of bass that had probably never been caught.
-Kayaks open these waters without the hassle of permits or ramp fees.
+Most bass water gets hammered where boats can launch.
+But carry-in lakes, farm ponds behind locked gates, remote river bends — those fish have never seen a lure.
+My personal best largemouth came from a pond I hiked twenty minutes to reach.
+Four pounds of bass that probably hadn’t been caught before.
+Kayaks open these waters without permits, ramp fees, or a truck big enough to haul a trailer.

 Stealth Factor